-To receive federal student aid, you'll need to...
+To receive federal student aid, you'll need to:

-- 1. Qualify to obtain a college or career school education, either by having a high school diploma or equivalent, or by completing a high school education in a homeschool setting approved under state law. - 2.
-Be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program - 3.
+- 1. Qualify to obtain a college education, either by having a high school diploma or General Educational Development (GED) certificate, or by completing a high school education in a homeschool setting approved under state law. - 2.
+Be enrolled or accepted for enrollment as a regular student in an eligible degree or certificate program. - 3.
 Have a valid Social Security number unless you are from the Republic of the Marshall Islands, Federated States of Micronesia, or the Republic of Palau.

-In addition you must...
+In addition you must: